cdktf/cdktf-provider-okta/docs/appSharedCredentials.java.md

 - *Type:* java.lang.String

-Preconfigured app name.
+Name of application from the Okta Integration Network, if not included a custom app will be created.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_shared_credentials#preconfigured_app AppSharedCredentials#preconfigured_app}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_shared_credentials#preconfigured_app AppSharedCredentials#preconfigured_app}

 ---